ClintasaurusRex/Udemy/workingWithArrays/arrayMethods/some&everyMethod.md

 every(callbackFn);
 every(callbackFn, thisArg);

+function isBiggerThan10(element, index, array) {
+  return element > 10;
+}

+[2, 5, 8, 1, 4].some(isBiggerThan10); // false
+[12, 5, 8, 1, 4].some(isBiggerThan10); // true

 const isBelowThreshold = currentValue => currentValue < 40;

+/////////////////////// EVERY METHOD

+// Every Method:

+// The every() method is an iterative method.
+It calls a provided callbackFn function once for each element in an array, until the callbackFn returns a falsy value.
+If such an element is found, every() immediately returns false and stops iterating through the array.
+Otherwise, if callbackFn returns a truthy value for all elements, every() returns true.
+Read the iterative methods section for more information about how these methods work in general.

+Syntax: every(callbackFn);
+every(callbackFn, thisArg);

+//--------------------------------------------
+const isBelowThreshold = currentValue => currentValue < 40;

 const array1 = [1, 30, 39, 29, 10, 13];

 console.log(array1.every(isBelowThreshold));
 // Expected output: true

+// Check if one array is a subset of another array
+// The following example tests if all the elements of an array are present in another array.

+//------------------------------------------
+const isSubset = (array1, array2) =>
+  array2.every(element => array1.includes(element));

+console.log(isSubset([1, 2, 3, 4, 5, 6, 7], [5, 7, 6])); // true
+console.log(isSubset([1, 2, 3, 4, 5, 6, 7], [5, 8, 7])); // false

 // only returns true if every elements in the array satisfies the condition console.log(movements.every(mov => mov > 0)); // false